kammitama5/kammitama5.github.io/_posts/2023-06-01-Thursday-June-1st.md

 <img src="/images1/FormalMethods23/fm22.png" width="400">

-- Jessie gives a talk on Verifying LLMs and Challenges in that space that could benefit from a formal methods approach.
+- Jesse gives a talk on Verifying LLMs and Challenges in that space that could benefit from a formal methods approach.

 <img src="/images1/FormalMethods23/fm23.png" width="400">